mauromorello/HAHIGH/timeseries/card/readme.md

 All chart configuration can be overwritten by these options.
 Please reter to highcharts "chart" options to understand the power of this config option.

-🔴 **Warning**: This feature is experimental.
-If you provide an incorrect JSON format or invalid options, the chart may fail to render.

 ## ⚙️ Advanced Series Options (options)
 [Higcharts series API](https://api.highcharts.com/highcharts/series)

 Each series in the chart supports an optional field called options, allowing customization of various aspects such as color, tooltip visibility, line type, and more.

-🔴 **Warning**: This feature is experimental.
-If you provide an incorrect JSON format or invalid options, the chart may fail to render.

 ### 📌 Configuration Example
 If you want to set the witdth to 5 pixels for the first series, use the following configuration in your YAML or UI editor: